Anton Schnider: Club career

 Schnider first played for Grenchen during the 1955–56 Nationalliga A season, but the club suffered relegation.
 After the following season Schnider and his club managed promotion back to the highest flight of Swiss football.
 Schnider then moved on to play for Young Boys.
 He played for them for six seasons and Schnider won the Swiss Championship three times and the double in the 1957–58 season.
 Schnider moved on in the summer of 1964 to play for Servette.
 He played with Servette for two seasons, in which time the team reached the Swiss Cup final twice, but ended each as runners-up.

 Schnider joined FC Basel's first team for their 1966–67 season under player-manager Helmut Benthaus.
 After playing in three test games, Schnider played his domestic league debut for the club in the home game at the Landhof on 21 August 1966 as Basel won 1–0 against Lugano.
 He scored his first goal for his club on 21 May 1967 in the home game as Basel won 4–1 against Biel-Bienne.
 Schnider won the Swiss championship title for the fourth time in his personal career at the end of this season.
 Basel finished the championship one point clear of FC Zürich who finished in second position.
 Basel won 16 of the 26 games, drawing eight, losing twice, and they scored 60 goals conceding just 20.

 In the Swiss Cup final, in the former Wankdorf Stadium on 15 May 1967, Basel's opponents were Lausanne-Sports.
 Helmut Hauser scored the decisive goal via penalty.
 The game went down in football history due to the sit-down strike that followed this goal.
 After 88 minutes of play, with the score at 1–1, referee Karl Göppel awarded Basel a controversial penalty.
 André Grobéty had pushed Hauser gently in the back and he let himself drop theatrically.
 Subsequent to the 2–1 for Basel the Lausanne players refused to resume the game and they sat down demonstratively on the pitch.
 The referee had to abandon the match.
-Basel were awarded the cup with a 3–0 forfait.
+Basel were awarded the cup with a 3–0 forfeit.